Physically motivated modeling of LyC escape fraction during reionization: Method

 \subsection{Escape fraction of TNG50 galaxies}

-In this work we analyse the escape fraction of $\approx 600,000$ galaxies extracted from 17 TNG50 snapshots in the redshift range $5.2 \leq z \leq 20$.
+In this work, we analyse the escape fraction of $\approx 600,000$ galaxies extracted from 17 TNG50 snapshots in the redshift range $5.2 \leq z \leq 20$.
 To ensure sufficient resolution, we post-process only galaxies with a minimum stellar and gas mass of $10^{5.5}\mathrm{M}_\odot$ and $10^{6}\mathrm{M}_\odot$, respectively, located within twice their stellar half mass radius.
 This ensures that the smallest galaxies are resolved with more than 10 gas particles.
-This results in $77498$ galaxies at $z=5.2$ and only $6$ at $z=20$ (see fig.~\ref{fig:counts}).
+This results in $77498$ galaxies at $z=5.2$ and only $6$ at $z=20$ (see fig.~\ref{fig:counts} top).
 As the TNG50 snapshots are not equally spaced in redshift and a much larger number of galaxies have formed at later times, the lower redshift range is sampled with significantly more galaxies.
+Additionally, given their much larger abundance the sample is highly biased towards low mass galaxies.
+We sample a factor of $10^4$ more galaxies with $M_\star \approx 10^6M_\odot$ as compared to galaxies with $M_\star \approx 10^{10}M_\odot$ (see fig.~\ref{fig:counts} bottom).

 To obtain the LyC escape fraction for each galaxy we proceed as follows.
-First, we define the galactic disk as the plane spanned by the first two principle axes of the galaxy.
-Then, we cut out a box with a side length of four times the stellar half mass radius, $r_\mathrm{HMR}$, ensuring that the galactic disk up to a radius of $2r_\mathrm{HMR}$ is included in the analysis.
+First, we define the galactic plane as the surface spanned by the first two principle axes of the galaxy.
+Then, we cut out a box with a side length of four times the stellar half mass radius, $r_\mathrm{HMR}$.
 The gas particles contained in that box are distributed on a regular Cartesian grid with $100^3$ cells (see appendix \ref{app:convergence_test} for a convergence study), ensuring that both the gas distribution and the star forming regions are well resolved.
-We define the gas disk scale height, $H$, as the height above and below the galactic disk plane, containing $\approx 63\%$ ($1/e$) of the gas mass.
+We define the gas scale height, $H$, as the height above and below the galactic plane, containing $\approx 63\%$ ($1/e$) of the gas mass.

 We then project quantities relevant to the calculation of the escape fraction onto the galactic plane.
 More specifically, the gas mass per unit area in each 2D grid cell $\{i,j\}$ is given by: